mhguo1/TRAPD/README.md

 3) -o, --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/out.txt.
 The default is "case_counts.txt"

 Additional Options:
 4) --snpformat: Format for SNPs.
-Default is "VCFID".
+Default is "CHRPOSREFALT".
 Your SNPs may be defined in any one of two ways.
 If you supply the option "VCFID", then the program will use the VCF variant name in column 3 of your vcf (often rsIDs).
 Alternatively, you may supply "CHRPOSREFALT", in which case variants will be formatted as chr:pos:ref:alt (e.g., 1:1000:A:T).

 5) --samplefile: Optional file containing list of samples to use.
 The file should contain one sample per row.
-Only samples in this list and in the VCF will be used.
+Only samples present in this list and in the VCF will be used.

 6) --pass: Keep only PASS variants based on the "FILTER" field of your vcf